Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Introduction

+Various flow control techniques have been applied with the goal of suppressing the inherent instabilities that dominate this flow.
+These methods have ranged from passive~\cite{gist2022exploring, doshi2023modal} to active control methods~\cite{kelly2024}.
+Most notably, Gist~\cite{gist2022exploring} and Doshi~\cite{doshi2023modal} experimentally and computationally introduced a spanwise wavenumber along the trailing edge of the splitter plate, as this region was determined to be most receptive to external forcing~\cite{doshi2023modal, yeung2024high,thakor2025resolvent}.
+This induced streamwise vorticity that broke down the coherent structures responsible for the high-frequency tone.
 The success of this passive control technique prompted an investigation into active flow control techniques~\cite{kelly2024, yeung2024high}, with the ultimate goal of achieving the same control outcomes through an adaptive sensor-actuator control system, to enable the control at a wider range of operating conditions.
 Kelly~\cite{kelly2024} experimentally introduced an array of steady-blowing micro-jet actuators along the aft-deck that imitated the troughs of the sinusoidal wave used in Gist's wavy splitter plate.
 Kelly was able to influence the location of the shock structures, and in some instances split the shock structures in two segments.
 Yeung~\textit{et al.}~\cite{yeung2024high} computationally introduced the same micro-jets at various locations on the surfaces of the splitter plate trailing edge and found the strength of the shocks could be influenced by control, consequently attenuating the resultant shock-induced flow separation.
 While the aforementioned studies detail a comprehensive parametric campaign of steady-blowing actuators and provide significant insights into the actuator location, angle, and mass flow effects, such an approach may not be energy efficient from a practical standpoint and face the risk of failure during off-design flight conditions.